U.S. chief justice slams Schumer for 'dangerous' comment on justices in abortion case

 Schumer’s remarks were made during an abortion rights rally held while the nine-member court heard arguments in an abortion case from Louisiana.
 Roberts could be the pivotal vote.

 In his speech, Schumer noted that this was the Supreme Court’s first major abortion case since Trump appointed Kavanaugh in 2018 and Gorsuch in 2017.
-The crowd jeered when Schumer mentioned the names of the two conservative justices.
+The crowd jeered when Schumer mentioned the two names.

 Republican-led state legislatures are “waging a war on women,” Schumer said, by passing restrictive abortion laws.